oktadev/okta-express-prisma-tailwind-example/README.md

 export OKTA_OAUTH2_CLIENT_ID="{yourClientId}"
 ```

-Create a file called `.env` in the `workout-app` directory.
+Create a file called `.env` in the `okta-express-prisma-tailwind-example` directory.
 Add the following code and replace the values with yours.

 ```bash
 # Environment variables declared in this file are automatically made available to Prisma.